bguelk/WED025_Demonstrator/Tutorial1.md

 and the following line needs to be removed or commented:
 ` <variable id="oasis_codes_id"            type="string" >oceanx</variable>`

+Now you have everything you need to run your regional configuration.
+For this you need to build a script to run on HPC.
+We suggest you use 32 MPI.
+Suggestion: look at the supercomputer documentation or copy from a friend.

-When submitting the run, cpus for NEMO and XIOS3 need to be assigned in a bash-script.
+As XIOS is in detached mode, when submitting the run, cpus for NEMO and XIOS3 need to be assigned in a bash-script.
+Here is an exemple for XXXXX:
+XXXXXX

 Now you can submit your job to run the simulation.